carpentries/instructor-training/episodes/05-performance.md

 >
 > 1. Split into groups of three
 > 2. Have each person introduce themselves
+>     and then explain, in no more than 90 seconds,
->     and then explain the key idea or ideas from
+>     the key idea or ideas from
 >     the Carpentry lesson episode they chose before the start of the training course
 >     to another person in the group
 >     while the third person records it (video and audio)